 - Investigational Products: While there are experimental Ebola vaccines and treatments under development, these investigational products are in the earliest stages of product development and have not yet been fully tested for safety or effectiveness.
 Small amounts of some of these experimental products have been manufactured for testing.
 Thus, very few courses of these experimental products are available for clinical use.
 The FDA hopes that these investigational products will one day serve to improve outcomes for Ebola patients.
 However, we expect that most, if not all, of the products in development will require administration in a carefully monitored healthcare setting, in addition to supportive care and rigorous infection control.

 - Fraudulent Products: Unfortunately, during outbreak situations, fraudulent products claiming to prevent, treat or cure a disease almost always appear.
 The FDA monitors for fraudulent products and false product claims related to the Ebola virus and takes appropriate action to protect consumers.
+There are no approved treatments for Ebola available for purchase on the Internet.
+Consumers are warned to beware unapproved products sold online and in retail stores claiming to prevent or treat the Ebola virus and other conditions, such as cancer, autism, Parkinson’s and heart disease.
 Consumers who have seen these fraudulent products or false claims are encouraged to report them to the FDA.

 - September 4, 2014 – The largest, most severe and most complex outbreak of Ebola virus disease in history is highlighting the absence of authorized medicines to treat or prevent this terrible disease affecting people in a number of countries in West Africa.
 In the face of this outbreak, medicines regulators worldwide have committed to enhanced cooperation with the World Health Organization (WHO) and between regulatory agencies to encourage submission of regulatory dossiers and evaluation of the submitted information on potential new medicines.
 The aim is to accelerate access to investigational treatments for patients most in need during the current outbreak.
 The enhanced cooperation also aims to ensure that in the future, public health authorities in countries affected by Ebola have safe and efficacious medicines at their disposal, and so strengthen their ability to respond effectively to outbreaks and to save lives.
 This pledge was made by members of an interim International Coalition of Medicines Regulatory Authorities (ICMRA).
 Read the full statement